TenCommands/PyCellMachine/readme.md

 - Cell Machine Mystic Mod (CMMM) - A popular mod adding new cells and features
 - Cell Machine Indev - A recreation with enhanced capabilities
-- Cell Machine Reimagined - Another take on the original with custom mechanics
+- CellLua - A Lua-based recreation with a ton of custom cells

 The core gameplay revolves around cells that can:
 - Move in different directions